Customer Satisfaction Could Make or Break Your Business

 You’re likely sitting on a ton of valuable customer information that’s going underutilized.
-Leverage what you know about your customers to deliver a personalized experience that will leave a lasting impression.
+Leverage what you know about your customers to deliver a personalized experience that will leave a lasting impression and improve their satisfaction.
 Observe their behavior, acknowledge what content they’re using to self-serve, and gain insight into what they’re searching for but are not finding.
 If this sounds like an impossible task, it’s because it is–without the proper technology.
 However, with machine learning, you can easily and automatically surface relevant insight from your usage analytics that will drive customer satisfaction.

 The customer experience doesn’t stop at your customer community or self-service portal.
 Close the loop by making sure the opportunities are realized and acted upon by every department that touches the customer journey.
 Look back to the departments you identified in step one to see how customer loyalty can be strengthened at every touchpoint.
 These can be as simple as:

 - Recognizing who they are when they revisit your page and welcoming them by name on your website